KQM-git/TCL/docs/characters/cryo/kaeya.md

 ---
-description: A thinker in the Knights of Favonius with a somewhat exotic appearance.
+description: An accomplished swordsman and a strategic thinker in the Knights of Favonius, rumored to hail from beyond Mondstadt.
 ---

 # Kaeya